Luxor Egypt Travel Guide

 East Bank hotels offer more alternatives for evening entertainment and dining.

-West Bank guesthouses deliver a tranquil environment after a day of exploration.
+West Bank guesthouses deliver a tranquil environment at the end of a day of exploration.

 Nile cruise boats deliver an unique historical travel experience, allowing movement through the landscape that shaped ancient Egypt.